 I can’t help but think, though, that people would have a natural tendency to “duck” their head when entering the hidden pantry.
 I’m sure that one would eventually overcome that instinct.

 A hidden pantry floor plan is really no different than a walk-in pantry plan (unless it is a pass-through or walk-through pantry).
 You might find it helpful to refer to our pages for walk-in pantry size dimensions.

-Here are some examples of hidden pantry floorplans:
+Here are some examples of house plans with hidden pantries:

 A hidden pantry can be located in a corner of a kitchen plan, in the middle of a string of cabinets, or at the end.
 Hidden pantries are not always located within the kitchen cabinet layout.
 They may be on a separate, unused wall.